Principal-agent problem with multiple principals

 \begin{remark} \begin{itemize} \item This definition of mean field game via the weak formulation of stochastic control follows the same spirit as those in Carmona \& Lacker \cite{CL15} and Lacker \cite{Lacker15}.
 However, here we also include the control of the initial distribution $\l$ of $\ol Y$.

-\item It is noteworthy that among the triple of control $(\l,\eta, w)$ of this mean field game, $\l$ takes values of measures, that is, the principals are allowed to play a mixed strategy.
+\item It is noteworthy that among the triple of control $(\l,\eta, \theta)$ of this mean field game, $\l$ takes values of measures, that is, the principals are allowed to play a mixed strategy.

-\item If we constrain $w$ to take values in a compact set in $\dbR$, then given a bounded function $U$ which is convex on this compact set, the mean field game exists. \end{itemize} \end{remark}
+\item If we constrain $\theta$ to take values in a compact set in $\dbR$, then given a bounded function $U$ which is convex on this compact set, the mean field game exists. \end{itemize} \end{remark}

-We realize that Theorem \ref{thm:mfg} can be proved by largely the same argument as in \cite{Lacker15}.
-In the rest of the section, we shall outline the strategy of the proof and refer the readers for details to the well-written paper \cite{Lacker15}.
+We realize that Theorem \ref{thm:mfg} can be proved by essentially the same argument as in \cite{Lacker15}.
+In the rest of the section, we shall outline the strategy of the proof and refer the readers for details to \cite{Lacker15}.

 First, we shall linearize the functional $J$ using the so-called relaxed control.
 Denote by $\cD$ the set of measures $q$ on $[0,T]\times \Sigma\times \dbR$.
-Instead of controlling via the processes $\eta$ (taking values in $\Sigma$) and $w$ (taking values in $\dbR$), we shall control through the measure $q$ in the relaxed formulation.
+Instead of controlling via the processes $\eta$ (taking values in $\Sigma$) and $\theta$ (taking values in $\dbR$), we shall control through the measure $q$ in the relaxed formulation.
 The canonical space for the relaxed control becomes $\widehat\Om :=\ol\Om\times \cD$.
-Denote the canonical process by $(\ol X,\ol Y, \L)$, and the canonical filtration by $\widehat\dbF$.
-Note that one may define a $\cP(\Sigma\times \dbR)$-valued $\widehat\dbF$-predictable process $(\L_t)_{0\le t\le T}$ such that $\L(dt, d\eta, dw) = \L_t (d\eta, dw) dt$.
-Here we abuse the notations using $\eta, w$ to represent points in $(\Sigma, \dbR)$.
+Denote the canonical process by $(\ol W,\ol Y, \L)$, and the canonical filtration by $\widehat\dbF$.
+Note that one may define a $\cP(\Sigma\times \dbR)$-valued $\widehat\dbF$-predictable process $(\L_t)_{0\le t\le T}$ such that $\L(dt, d\eta, d\theta) = \L_t (d\eta, d\theta) dt$.
+Here we abuse the notations using $\eta, \theta$ to represent points in $(\Sigma, \dbR)$.

 Denote by $ \mathcal{C}^{\infty}_0(\dbR^2) $ denote the set of infinitely differentiable functions $ \phi:\dbR^2\mapsto\dbR $ with compact support.
 Define the generator $ L $ on $ \mathcal{C}^\infty_0(\dbR^2) $ by